Gal Gadot

-Gal Gadot (/he/; born 30 April 1985) is an Israeli actress.
+Gal Gadot (גל גדות, /he/; born 30 April 1985) is an Israeli actress.
 She gained recognition for portraying Wonder Woman in the DC Extended Universe films (2016–2023).
-In 2018, Gadot was named one of Times 100 most influential people and ranked by Forbes as the tenth-highest-paid actress, later rising to third in 2020.
-She became the first Israeli actor to receive a star on the Hollywood Walk of Fame in 2025.
+In 2018, Gadot was named one of Times 100 most influential people in the world and ranked by Forbes as the tenth–highest-paid actress, later rising to third-highest in 2020.
+In 2025, she became the first Israeli actor to receive a star on the Hollywood Walk of Fame.

-Gadot grew up in Rosh HaAyin and first gained attention locally after winning Miss Israel 2004, followed by two years of service in the Israel Defense Forces as a combat trainer.
-During this time, she participated in a Maxim photo shoot that boosted her public profile, resulting in her beginning to model and endorse various brands.
+Gadot grew up in Rosh HaAyin and first gained attention locally after winning Miss Israel 2004, followed by two years of mandatory service in the Israel Defense Forces (IDF) as a combat trainer.
+During this time, she participated in a Maxim photo shoot that boosted her public profile, leading her to begin modeling and endorsing various brands.
 Shortly after, she made her television debut in the Israeli drama Bubot in 2008, followed by her film debut in a supporting role as Gisele Yashar in Fast & Furious (2009), reprising it in multiple sequels (2011–2023).
+She also appeared on Israeli television in the second season of Asfur (2010–2012) and later in Kathmandu (2012).

-Gadot first portrayed Wonder Woman in Batman v Superman (2016).
+Gadot first portrayed Wonder Woman in Batman v Superman: Dawn of Justice (2016).
 The success of the film led to her starring in Wonder Woman (2017), which became a major box office hit.
-She also reprised the role in Justice League (2017) and Wonder Woman 1984 (2020), the latter of which she also co-produced.
+She reprised the role again in Justice League (2017) and Wonder Woman 1984 (2020), the latter of which she co-produced.
 Since then, she has starred in Red Notice (2021), Death on the Nile (2022), and Heart of Stone (2023), which she co-produced.
 In 2025 she portrayed the Evil Queen in Snow White and Gemma Donati in In the Hand of Dante.

 Beyond acting, Gadot and her husband have co-founded a film production company, launched a food brand, and invested in Israeli startups.
-She is widely celebrated in Israel as a national icon and ambassador.
-However, her strong support for the Israeli military and her advocacy regarding a hostage crisis have sparked both praise and criticism.
+Gadot is widely celebrated in Israel as a national icon and ambassador and has been honored by various Jewish and Zionist organizations for her effect on Israel's image, including the Israeli-American Council (IAC), Anti-Defamation League (ADL), Jerusalem Film Festival, and Hadassah.
+She has also been awarded a Genesis Prize.
+Her support for the Israeli military and for hostages held in the Gaza Strip has drawn criticism from Palestinian nationalists, as well as from some pro-Israeli nationalists who argue she has not shown strong support.